-There are no compensation policy differences among the individual executives, except that the more senior officers, such as the chief executive officer, receive higher compensation consistent with their increased responsibilities.
+There were no compensation policy differences among the individual executives in 2018, except that the more senior officers, such as the chief executive officer, receive higher compensation consistent with their increased responsibilities.
 These differences are reviewed and considered in connection with the compensation analysis performed by the Compensation Committee's independent consultant.